 Pushing the concept of Chicane can sometimes feel to his fans, a strange thing to do, (if it ain’t broke don’t fix it, right!) but for Nick this is an obsession.
 “Slowly, I learned that I was Chicane, and what I brought to any song, or project, was to put my coat, if you like, over its shoulders.”

 Chicane tracks get under your skin, they don’t force themselves upon you.
 “When ‘Don’t Give Up’ first appeared, I remember seeing the band at a London show, there was a stonewall refusal to dance, six months later the track was a Chicane anthem.”
 People have anchored life memories to Chicane songs.
 And long may that tradition continue.

-‘Thousand Mile Stare’ features musical fusions with Icelandic band Vigri, singer Kate Welsh and rapper Aggi Dukes.
+‘Thousand Mile Stare’ the 2010 album featured musical fusions with Icelandic band Vigri, singer Kate Welsh and rapper Aggi Dukes.
 Indeed, collaborations are something that Chicane is known for.
 Sir Tom Jones, Bryan Adams, Natasha Bedingfield, Adam Young, are a few of the very diverse people that have worked with Chicane.
 Blending styles and erasing boundaries is one of Chicane’s favourite strategies, witnessing the many cross-over records on his latest collection of sounds.

-It’s been fifteen years since ‘Offshore’ became the default setting of trance, resonating and infiltrating everyone’s lives, but with his current productions, Nick shows that the Chicane spark really is alive and well.
+It’s been fifteen years since ‘Offshore’ became the default setting of trance, resonating and infiltrating everyone’s lives, but that DNA has evolved, no less original, and no less addictive; Nick shows that the Chicane spark really is alive and well.